 Jason Small reported that membership is currently 157, up by 13 members.
 Thanks to Darrell for your efforts He encouraged sharing who we are and what we do in regards to the beef industry with family members, neighbors, and employers.
-With the Cabela's NCBA benefit, nothing should change as Cabela's was sold to Bass Pro.
-Dan with NCBA reminded everyone to sign up your ranch for the corporate outfitter's card and whenever you purchase you get up to 20% off, that works in store or phone orders, not internet sales.
-The more NCBA members use it, the higher the discount gets.
-Logos can be set up in system and you can get items in catalog stitched for a good price.
 Beef Backer Program is also included in the grant from DOA.
 We need 8 volunteers, 2 per county.
 We have travel funds available.
 The first year you do nothing but educational events so you can get MBA 2.0 & BQA certified.
 Second year is doing promotional type events in state farm fair and local events.
 Have 8 spots to fill, and need to get it done to keep the funding.